Ferlab-Ste-Justine/clin-docs/docs/qlin_genetic/tables/tables.md

 ## Paging

 Table pagination is controlled in the footer.
 A combo box allows specifying the number of records per page.
-The **Previous** and **Next** buttons allow changing pages.
+The **Prev.** and **Next** buttons allow changing pages.
 The **First** button allows returning to the first page.

 The records displayed on the current page as well as the total number of records are available in the table header.